-What Is Dermablading And Why It’s Worth Your Attention
+What Is Dermablading For Skin And Why It’s Worth Your Attention

 If you haven’t heard about dermablading yet, you’ll be surprised how this beauty treatment can make you look like new!
 Not only is it a safe, non-invasive procedure that leaves minimal side effects behind, but the results can be quite astounding for the right patient.
 Most people report that the procedure feels like a gentle exfoliation, and they feel refreshed and renewed after their first appointment.
 But what exactly is dermablading?
 Why do we love it so much?
 Everything you need to know is right here in this guide.

 Dermablading is a powerful, safe, and extremely effective cosmetic procedure that removes the topmost layer of dry, dead skin, debris, oil, bacteria, and especially – fine facial hairs.
 Sometimes also referred to as dermaplaning, the procedure gently scrapes away dead skin with a tiny clinical scalpel blade.
 That’s right!
 Dermablading is basically a procedure that utilizes an intense exfoliating knife to eliminate the top layer of your skin – as if you were shaved.